Ai Weiwei’s Sunflowers

 The Sunflower Seeds installation at a glance

 Ai Weiwei covered the entire floor of the Tate Modern Turbine Hall2 in London with over 100 million replica sunflower seeds.
 Each of these seeds was individually handcrafted by the artisans.
 The installation was commissioned as a part of the Unilever Series.
-Visitors were invited to walk over the long stretch of porcelain sunflower seeds covering almost 1000 square meters area of the hall.
-Each of the seeds was uniquely molded, individually fired at 1300c, precisely hand-painted and further fired again at 800c for utmost perfection in the city of Jingdezhen.
+Visitors were invited to walk over the long stretch of porcelain sunflower seeds covering almost 1000 square meters of the hall.
+Each of the seeds was uniquely molded, individually fired at 1300c, precisely hand-painted and further fired again at 800c for utmost perfection in Jingdezhen.
 The city is primarily famous for the production of Imperial porcelain3.
-The production continued for more than two years producing more than 100 million seeds weighing over 150 metric tons that can cover 1000 square meters area of the Turbine Hall.
+The production continued for more than two years producing more than 100 million seeds weighing over 150 metric tons that can cover 1000 square meters of the Turbine Hall.

 Video interview with Ai Weiwei & behind the scenes footage